aligoktas151/Udemig_Education/README.md

 The purpose of this Udemig_Education project is to prepare the courses

-required to become a sought-after Full Stack Developer in the industry.
+required <b> to become a sought-after Full Stack Developer in the industry. </b>

 These are Frontend, Backend React Native and English Courses. :)